jhfgloria/bloggista/README.md

 ### Global installation

-Bloggista is a NPM library, which means it leaves in npmjs.com.
+Bloggista is a NPM library, which means it lives in npmjs.com.
 It is also a CLI application, which means it consists of a set of commands that you can execute.
 The most common use for Bloggista is to install it globally.

 ```
 > npm install -g bloggista